Samanta-Ferrero99/Task-Based-Calendar/README.md

     -  With this, we are not storing passwords anywhere, so there is nothing to hash.
 - On the About Us/Contact Us page, we are now utilizing EmailJS so that users can contact the company.
     - One of our student emails (spferrer@ncsu.edu) is being used as the point of contact for convenience.
+    - This page is almost finished.
+We just need to add information about the company Chronicle.

 **What's not done.**